core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the discovery, registration, update, lookup, and removal interfaces defined in this section.

 All operations on the contents of the Resource Directory MUST be atomic and idempotent.

-A Resource Directory MUST accept query filtering with multiple query parameters in the URI.

 ## Content Formats